Reversible Inversion for Training-Free Exemplar-guided Image Editing: Method

 where $\odot$ denotes element-wise multiplication, and we omit the explicit conditions of $v_{\theta}$ for brevity, which follow the same definition in Eq.~\ref{eq:edit}. $v^*(X_t^\text{edit}, t; X^\text{s}) = (X^\text{s} - X_t^\text{edit}) / (1 - t)$ is a deterministic linear velocity field that transports the current latent state $X_t$ toward the source image $X^\text{s}$.
 The scalar coefficient $\eta \in [0, 1]$ controls the strength of $v^*$ outside the masked region, and we investigate its effect in Fig.~\ref{fig:ablation_eta}.

 The overall denoising trajectory from the transition state $\tilde{X}_{t_\tau}$ is then expressed as:

 MSD allows the model to simultaneously denoise toward two targets under different spatial priors.
 In practice, the mask can be obtained from user input, automatic segmentation, or object detection, making the method flexible and generalizable to a wide range of editing tasks.

-Python-like pseudocode of our full method is provided in Supp.
-C.
+The complete procedure of ReInversion with MSD is summarized in Algorithm~\ref{algo.reinversion}.
+Starting from Gaussian noise, ReInversion first guides the trajectory toward the source image to obtain a structure-preserving transition state.
+After the transition timestep $t_\tau$, the trajectory is guided by the reference exemplar, while Mask-guided Selective Denoising (MSD) constrains the editing effects to the desired region and preserves the source content outside the mask.